Male: Genetic determination

-Most mammals, including humans, are genetically determined as such by the XY sex-determination system where males have an XY (as opposed to XX) sex chromosome.
+Most mammals, including humans, are genetically determined as such by the XY sex-determination system where males have XY (as opposed to XX in females) sex chromosomes.
 It is also possible in a variety of species, including humans, to be XX male or have other karyotypes.
 During reproduction, a male can give either an X sperm or a Y sperm, while a female can only give an X egg.
 A Y sperm and an X egg produce a male, while an X sperm and an X egg produce a female.

 The part of the Y-chromosome which is responsible for maleness is the sex-determining region of the Y-chromosome, the SRY.
 The SRY activates Sox9, which forms feedforward loops with FGF9 and PGD2 in the gonads, allowing the levels of these genes to stay high enough in order to cause male development; for example, Fgf9 is responsible for development of the spermatic cords and the multiplication of Sertoli cells, both of which are crucial to male sexual development.

-The ZW sex-determination system, where males have a ZZ (as opposed to ZW) sex chromosome, may be found in birds and some insects (mostly butterflies and moths) and other organisms.
+The ZW sex-determination system, where males have ZZ (as opposed to ZW in females) sex chromosomes, may be found in birds and some insects (mostly butterflies and moths) and other organisms.
 Members of the insect order Hymenoptera, such as ants and bees, are often determined by haplodiploidy, where most males are haploid and females and some sterile males are diploid.
 However, fertile diploid males may still appear in some species, such as Cataglyphis cursor.

 Environmental determination

 In some species of reptiles, such as alligators, sex is determined by the temperature at which the egg is incubated.
 Other species, such as some snails, practice sex change: adults start out male, then become female.
 In tropical clown fish, the dominant individual in a group becomes female while the other ones are male.

-In many arthropods, sex is determined by infection with parasitic, endosymbiotic bacteria of the genus Wolbachia.
-The bacterium can only be transmitted via infected ova, and the presence of the obligate endoparasite may be required for female sexual viability.